Brahmanand Sankhwalkar, the goalkeeper who became a Goan stalwart and an Indian football legend

 He worked with SAG for nearly 17 years before serving as mentor at Goa’s Sesa academy for over a decade.

 The veteran has now been appointed as chairman of the Goa Football Development Association, a government body which oversees grassroots and player development in the state.
-For a man who contributed so much to the sport, it right to assume the post is in safe hands.
+For a man who contributed so much to the sport, it’s right to assume the post is in safe hands.

 “You never get tired to serve the sport if you have that passion for the game,” he said.
 “It never wavers no matter hold old you get.